 Empty Representation

 An element occurrence has an empty representation if the occurrence does not have a nil representation and it conforms to the grammar for SimpleEmptyElementRep or ComplexEmptyElementRep.
-Specifically, the EmptyElementInitiator and EmptyElementTerminator regions must be conformant with dfdl:emptyValueDelimiterPolicy and the occurrence's content in the data stream is of length zero.
+Specifically, the EmptyElementInitiator and EmptyElementTerminator regions must be conformant with dfdl:emptyValueDelimiterPolicy and the occurrence's SimpleContent or ComplexContent region in the data is of length zero.
 (If non-conformant it is not a processing error and the representation is not empty).
 LeadingAlignment, TrailingAlignment, PrefixLength regions may be present.

-The empty representation is special in DFDL, because when parsing it is this condition that can trigger the creation of a default value for an element occurrence.
+The empty representation is special in DFDL because when parsing it is used to determine when default values are created in the Infoset.
+The empty representation can require initiators or terminators be present so as to enable data formats which explicitly distinguish occurrences with empty string/hexBinary values from occurrences that are missing or are absent.
 See Section 9.4 Element Defaults below about default values.

+The empty representation is not possible for fixed-length elements with a non-zero length.

 Normal Representation